allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

           "If in Build-up Phase",
         )
         #phase-body([
-          _Instructions based on your "Current Step" before missing doses_
+          _Instructions based on your "Current Step" (last tolerated dose given)_
           #set list(indent: 1em)
           #scenario-block("3 - 7 Days", [
             *1: Go back one step, stay for at least 3-5 days*